 If your landlord isn’t fulfilling the responsibilities listed in your lease, and adhering to local and state laws pertaining to landlord obligations, a lawyer may be necessary.
-Examples of obligations that landlords are required to maintain for tenants include heating system repairs, replacing broken locks, and repairing windows.
-Repairs should be carried out by professionals, such as the electricians that can be found if you click here to go to Asbury Electric, to make sure that everything is done safely and to a high standard.
+Examples of obligations that landlords are required to maintain for tenants include heating system repairs (such as those provided by Valley Service or similar HVAC companies), replacing broken locks, and repairing windows.
+It is the duty of your landlord to ensure that all appliances and equipment are well-functioning and up-to-date for your use.
+If anything is broken, it needs to be fixed.
+And repairs should be carried out by professionals, such as the electricians that can be found if you click here to go to Asbury Electric, to make sure that everything is done safely and to a high standard.
 If one of these instances occur, you may decide to implement one of your state’s tenant remedies on your own.
 Before solving the problem by yourself, consult a lawyer to learn what your best move will be.
 A lawyer will be able to communicate with the landlord, exploring the possibility of a quick settlement, or ultimately taking your landlord to court if necessary.

 Failure to Fulfill Promises